Search Course IDs and descriptions for:

 - Clearly interpret solutions of combinatorics, probability and linear programming

 - Demonstrate strong critical thinking and problem solving skills as applied to combinatorics,

 probability and linear programming problems.

-- Master the use of a calculator and other relevant technology for combinatorics, probability and linear
+- Use all relevant technology for combinatorics, probability and linear

 With at least 60% accuracy a student should be able to use and define the following mathematical concepts:

 - Lines and Systems of Linear Equations [10%]

 - The slope and equation of a line